LuisPalacios/Common-iOS_OSX-Framework/README.md

 OSX Framework
 =============

+NOTE: THIS SECTION IS STILL WORK IN PROGRESS ...

-WORK IN PROGRESS...
-I have to add here the steps to create a Framework for OSX, pointing to the same sources/headers, which will be much easier
+...I have to add here the steps to create a Framework for OSX, pointing to the same sources/headers, which will be much easier